MSO Undecidability for Hereditary Classes of Unbounded Clique-Width: Minimal Classes and Well-Quasi-Ordering

-Hence, if there is a counter-example to Seese's conjecture, we have one that is a hereditary class of unbouded cliquewidth, i.e.\ an $\hucw$ class as introduced in Section~\ref{section:prelims}.
-In the present section, we establish some basic facts about the $\hucw$ classes that allow us to structure the search for such a counter-example, or indeed the attempt to show that there isn't one.
+Hence, if there is a counter-example to Seese's conjecture, we have one that is a hereditary class of unbounded clique-width, i.e.\ an $\hucw$ class.
+In the present section, we establish some basic facts about the $\hucw$ classes that allow us to structure the search for such a counter-example, or indeed the attempt to show that there is none.

 The relation of being an induced subgraph is not a well-quasi-order as it admits infinite anti-chains.
-As an example, let $I_n$ be the graph on $n+4$ vertices $e_0,e_1,e_2,e_3,c_1,\ldots,c_n$ where for each $i < n$ there is an edge between $c_i$ and $c_{i+1}$, and in addtion we have edges $e_0-c_1$, $e_1-c_1$, $e_2-c_n$ and $e_3-c_n$.
+As an example, let $I_n$ be the graph on $n+4$ vertices $e_0,e_1,e_2,e_3,c_1,\ldots,c_n$ where for each $i < n$ there is an edge between $c_i$ and $c_{i+1}$, and in addition we have edges $e_0-c_1$, $e_1-c_1$, $e_2-c_n$ and $e_3-c_n$.
 In short, there is a path of length $n$ with two additional vertices at each end to mark the ends.
-Then, it is clear the the collection $(I_n)_{n\in \mathbb{N}}$ is an antichain in the induced subgraph order.
+Then, it is clear the collection $(I_n)_{n\in \mathbb{N}}$ is an antichain in the induced subgraph order.
 This particular antichain has bounded clique-width.
-It is also possible to construct infinite antichains of unbounded clique-width.
-An example is obtained by taking the collection of $n \times n$ grids and adding an additional two vertices at each corner to form a triangle.
+It is also possible to construct antichains of unbounded clique-width (which therefore must be infinite).
+An example is obtained by taking the collection of $n \times n$ grids and adding two extra vertices at each corner to form a triangle.
 In what follows, whenever we refer to an \emph{antichain} we mean one under the induced subgraph relation.

-From an infinite antichain of unbounded clique-width, it is easy to construct an infinite descending chain of classes of graphs (under the inclusion relation) all of which are $\hucw$.
-Thus, it was a significant discovery to find that there are actually $\hucw$ classes $\cl{C}$ which are \emph{minimal}: no proper hereditary sublass of $\cl{C}$ has unbounded clique-width.
+From an antichain of unbounded clique-width, it is possible to construct (as we show below) an infinite descending chain of classes of graphs (under the inclusion relation) all of which are $\hucw$.
+Thus, it was a significant discovery to find that there are actually $\hucw$ classes $\cl{C}$ that are \emph{minimal}: no proper hereditary subclass of $\cl{C}$ has unbounded clique-width.
 The first such example is due to Lozin~\cite{Lozin11}.
-Collins et al.~\cite{CollinsFKLZ18} constructed an infinite family of such classes and Lozin et al.~\cite{LRZ15} give an example which is itself well-quasi-ordered under the induced substructure relation.
+Collins et al.~\cite{CollinsFKLZ18} constructed an infinite family of such classes and Lozin et al.~\cite{LRZ15} give an example that is itself well-quasi-ordered under the induced substructure relation.
 We examine these in some detail in subsequent sections.